drleewarden/marvel/README.md

 Make sure you create a file called .env.local in your root dir / please contact me if you get stuck add your own private marvel key here
+### Remember to restart the server after adding the file
 ```bash
 MARVEL_KEY="{private key goes here}"